alvesvaren/AoC-2022/README.md

-# AoC-template
+# AoC 2022

-This is a template repository to use with advent of code
+This is my solutions for AoC 2022

 ## Initialize: